sst/guide/_chapters/save-changes-to-a-note.md

 The code above is doing a couple of things that should be very similar to what we did in the `NewNote` container.

-1. If there is a file to upload we call `s3Upload` to upload it and return the URL.
+1. If there is a file to upload we call `s3Upload` to upload it and save the URL.

 2. We save the note by making `PUT` request with the note object to `/notes/note_id` where we get the note_id from `this.props.match.params.id`.